Sambhavi2/my2-mamillapalli/README.md

 | Hiking | An excellent way to connect with nature. | 4-6 hours |
 | Swimming | A full-body workout that's easy on the joints.| 3-5 hours |
 | Cycling | Enjoy the freedom of exploring on two wheels. | 6-8 hours |
+---
+## Inspiring Quotes by Scientists
+> The good thing about science is that it's true whether or not you believe in it. - *Neil deGrasse Tyson*

+> Science knows no country, because knowledge belongs to humanity, and is the torch which illuminates the world. - *Louis Pasteur*